 - The first playthrough of NieR ends with a colossal twist: the Shades, the main enemies that you have been fighting the entire time, were not in fact mindless cruel monsters, but sentient beings, and what's more, they are the original, true humans of the world.
 Everyone you thought had been human this whole time was actually a bio-magical clone, to be merged together with the original corresponding Shade later on when a specific protocol (Grimoire Weiss and Grimoire Noir merging together).
 Although it might not be entirely clear by the end, the game has a New Game+ that adds many additional scenes, which basically confirm that you were a mass murderer who slaughtered countless innocent people (even children) who were just trying to defend themselves, and your actions basically doomed the entire human race to extinction.

-- The "good" ending of Far Cry 4 reveals that, though an eccentric at best and psychopath at worst, Pagan Min actually didn't have any ill intentions for Ajay and had told the truth from minute one.
+- The "spare Pagan" and "secret" endings of Far Cry 4 reveal that, though an eccentric at best and psychopath at worst, Pagan Min actually didn't have any ill intentions for Ajay and had told the truth from minute one.
 Ajay's father killed his wife's and Min's daughter (who had gotten pregnant because he sent her to seduce Min) Lakshima, and Ajay is the true heir to the Kyrat region.
-Min fully intended to take Ajay to the place his mother wanted her ashes to be put to rest and then give him Kyrat, but him jumping the gun on hearing the sounds of torture made him leave and empower two groups of blatant terrorists.
-And then, whichever golden path leader you've supported through the civil war turns out to have done a long-jump over the Moral Event Horizon, either causing a brutal purging of the golden path, or enslaving citizens, the adults as slave laborers on drug plantations and the kids to be warped into Child Soldiers, leaving you with the choice of killing them for crossing the line.
+Min fully intended to take Ajay to the place his mother wanted her ashes to be put to rest and then give him Kyrat, but him jumping the gun on hearing the sounds of torture (with the exception of the secret ending) made him leave and empower a group of blatant terrorists.
+And then, whichever Golden Path leader you've supported through the civil war turns out to have done a long-jump over the Moral Event Horizon, either causing a brutal purging of the Golden Path, or enslaving citizens, the adults as slave laborers on drug plantations and the kids to be warped into Child Soldiers, leaving you with the choice of killing them for crossing the line.

 - The Yharnam Sunrise ending of Bloodborne reveals that everything you had experienced and everyone/thing you met/killed was All Just a Dream set up by the Great Ones/The Moon Presence as a means of using humans to propagate themselves, and Gehrman chopping your head off is what was able to wrench you out of it.
 Unfortunately this comes at the cost of every other Yharnamite still being trapped in the nightmare with no conceivable way out, and there is no closure given for what happens to the Hunter upon leaving it.